(Un)popular opinion: Are sulfates really *that* bad for your hair?

 If your tresses are dyed or damaged, consider switching up your products as sulfates strip hair colour faster and are more drying.
 Opt for milder sulfate shampoos which contain SLES, the milder version of SLS.
 Otherwise, you could use sulfate-free shampoos.
 Although they don't clean as effectively, they are less harsh than normal sulfates and will keep your hair vibrant for longer and more conditioned.

 Finally, if you're the type that needs a lot of styling products like hairspray, gel or mousse, you may want to use a sulfate shampoo to help you deep cleanse your hair and scalp.
-Regular use of these products causes product build up on the hair shaft, leading to dull and rough hair.
+Regular use of these products without adequate cleansing leads to product build-up on the hair shaft, which in turn leads to dull and rough hair.
 So, if that's not what you're going for then... do it.
+Rest assured that any dryness can be adequately remedied with the application of a reliable hair mask.